zentrope/GoWebl/readme.md

 I work on the project using two terminals:

+In the first terminal, start the server process itself:

+    $ make init
+    $ go run main.go

-In one, I start up the `yarn` process for working with the React-based admin app.
+In the other terminal, start the `yarn` process for working with the React-based admin app.

     $ cd webl/admin
     $ yarn start

-In another terminal, I start the server process itself:

-    $ make init
-    $ go run main.go
+Then open `localhost:3000`.

+When in this mode, you won't be able to get to the admin page via the `/admin` route.
 And that's it.
 The admin app will reload when you make changes.
 You'll have to `^C` the server process, then up arrow and return to cycle it.

 ## Docker